wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-wireless-network-connectivity/includes/3-configure-wi-fi-settings-profiles.md

 ## Miracast

 Windows has built-in support for the Wi-Fi Alliance Miracast devices.
 Miracast is a protocol that will transmit audio and video between devices via Wi-Fi.
-It is peer-to-peer and uses Wi-Fi Direct for the connection.
-It is not necessary that both devices are connected to the Internet.
+It's peer-to-peer and uses Wi-Fi Direct for the connection.
+It isn't necessary that both devices are connected to the Internet.
 They only need to share the same local wireless network.
 The shared information is sent by the device via Wi-Fi through a Wi-Fi Direct connection to a receiver connected to the display device.
 The receiver then decodes the video signal and passes it to the TV display (or other display device).
 Miracast supports WPA2-PSK encryption, so all content you share is safe.

 ## Near Field Communication

 Windows has built-in support for Near Field Communication (NFC), which is still an emerging technology based on short-range wireless radio technologies using radio frequency identification (RFID).
 NFC-enabled printing enables users to “tap” a device (such as a tablet or phone) onto a printer to connect to it.
-Where the components cannot be tapped together, NFC should still work if the devices are brought close together, within a maximum distance of 4 inches (10 centimeters).
+Where the components can’t be tapped together, NFC should still work if the devices are brought close together, within a maximum distance of 4 inches (10 centimeters).

 NFC is similar to Bluetooth, but without the option to manually pair—the communication is triggered due to physical proximity.
 NFC uses short-range radio waves for discovery and for transmitting data, and requires some form of NFC-enabled hardware, such as a smart tag, sticker, key fob, or wallet card, which may also be located inside a laptop or tablet.
 Most smartphones have NFC built into the devices, which enables NFC sharing of photos between NFC-connected devices.